 - Consistent attendance is essential in maintaining the integrity of one's high school experience.
 At Nantucket High School, we are a community of learners where participation is an important part of every program and in which we are all affected when someone is absent.
 Students who are absent miss in-depth explanations and refinements, as well as important discussions and exchange of various ideas.
 These cannot be approximated by "make-up" work.
-Therefore, to earn full credit for a course, a Nantucket High School student should not be excessively absent. - A student may be absent fourteen (14) days per semester.
+Therefore, to earn full credit for a course, a Nantucket High School student should not be excessively absent. - A student may be absent eight (8) days per semester.
 Any unused absences in the first semester are not carried over to the second semester.
-If a student reaches 15 days absent in a semester class, he/she would lose the credit for the course.
-A student who is absent 30 times in a yearlong course would lose the credit for the course.
-Automated attendance notifications will be generated once a student reaches seven days absent in a semester course and fifteen days absent in a yearlong course.
+If a student reaches nine (9) days absent in a semester class, he/she could potentially lose the credit for the course.
+A student who is absent eighteen (18) times in a yearlong course could potentially lose the credit for the course.
+Automated attendance notifications will be generated once a student reaches four days absent in a semester course and nine days absent in a yearlong course.
 It is the students'/families' responsibility to connect with the classroom teacher where this automated attendance notification signals ongoing concerns with absenteeism.
 (See Review Process.)

-- A student who misses more than fifteen (15) minutes of the class period will be considered absent for the period. - If a student loses credit for a course due to excessive absences (15 days absent in a semester course; 30 in a yearlong course), but receives a passing grade, the student will receive the passing grade and will satisfy course distribution requirements, but no credit will be given towards graduation.
+- A student who misses more than fifteen (15) minutes of the class period will be considered absent for the period. - If a student stands to lose credit for a course due to excessive absences (9 days absent in a semester course; 18 in a yearlong course), but receives a passing grade, the student will receive the passing grade and will satisfy course distribution requirements, but might receive no credit towards graduation.